Central South Island

 Ashburton River Network

-Flood control work is an important work program designed to protect valuable infrustructure, farmland etc.
+Flood control work is an important work program designed to protect valuable infrastructure, farmland etc.

 However, does it need to be at the expense of our recreational fisheries, can it be managed in a way that lessens the impact?